farhiongit/better_times/README.md

   - a date and time does not hold any format (not more than numeric values).
 A format is only needed for user input and display.
     It should never be used to store or transport dates and times.
-  - a date and time doed not hold any timezone (no more than a nuleric value holds a unit).
+  - a date and time does not hold any timezone (no more than a numeric value holds a unit).
 A timezone is only needed for arithmetic, user input and display.
-    It should never be used to store or transport dates and times.
-  - Dates and times should only be stored or exchanged between systems in UTC.
+    A timezone should not be used when storing or transporting dates and times: dates and times should only be stored or exchanged between systems in UTC.

 Have fun !